 Prints of most of these images are available for purchase.
 Please inquire.All photographs are the copyright of the individual artists and may not be reproduced without their permission.

-Photographing in a new place offers wonderful photographic opportunities and challenges, and they are not all visual.
-Each place has its own smells, sounds, and ambience, whether amid energy of a city or the serenity of a mountain lake.
+Every place has its own smells, sounds, and ambience, whether amid the energy of a city or the serenity of a mountain lake.
 Capturing the particular aura of a place and of those who inhabit it is the great challenge of travel photography.
 For Travel: Faces and Places, we especially seek photographs that capture the unique quality of a place or its people, whether across the world or in the next town.
+Tell us about the places you've been and the people you've met.

 We are very pleased that Krista Rossow will be jurying and curating this exhibition.
 She will select approximately 35 images for exhibition in the gallery, and 35 for our Online Gallery Annex.
 The recipients of the Juror’s Award and the Director’s Award will each be entitled to a personal portfolio review by Ms. Rossow.